Auto Node Feature

 The auto node’s log section accepts all the same options as the RSMP logger.
 See the rsmp gem documentation for complete details.
 Common options include:

-path: File path for log output (bypasses RSpec formatters)prefix: Text to prepend to each log linedebug: Enable debug messagesjson: Include JSON representation of messagesacknowledgements: Show acknowledgement messageswatchdogs: Show watchdog messagestimestamp: Show timestampscomponent: Show component information
+path: File path for log outputprefix: Text to prepend to each log linedebug: Enable debug messagesjson: Include JSON representation of messagesacknowledgements: Show acknowledgement messageswatchdogs: Show watchdog messagestimestamp: Show timestampscomponent: Show component information